Can someone become a teacher with a criminal record? Like many legal questions, the short answer is: it depends.

 The check will include spent convictions – which are those that have been erased from your criminal record after a period of 10 years good behaviour.

-The Department also requires you to disclose any “finding of guilt”, including section 10s, where you were guilty but a criminal conviction was not recorded against your name.
+The Department also requires you to disclose any “finding of guilt”, including section 10 dismissal or conditional release order, where you were guilty but a criminal conviction was not recorded against your name.

 You must also undergo a Working with Children Check.